-Hands-On Review Of The Original Scarpa Mont Blanc - Women's
+Hands-On Review of the Mont Blanc - Women's

-The Mont Blanc's are one of the warmest in our review, warmer than both the Trango Cube GTX and the Mountain Expert.
+The Mont Blanc's are one of the warmest in our review, warmer than the Trango Cube GTX.

 With the same Gore-Tex insulated comfort lining as the Nepal Cube GTX the Mont Blanc is warm and dry.
 The only weakness we have experienced is that after extended periods under snow or water, a little cold and wetness leaks through over laces onto the top of the foot.